Snowdonia Rock Climbing Course Details

 What is the format of the day?

-We will meet at 9.00am in the Pinnacle Café which is conveniently situated the right in the heart of the Snowdonia National Park in the village of Capel Curig (full joining instructions will be sent with your booking confirmation).
+We will meet at 9.00am in the Moel Siabod Café which is conveniently situated the right in the heart of the Snowdonia National Park in the village of Capel Curig (full joining instructions will be sent with your booking confirmation).
 We are very keen to help protect this precious natural environment (details of our Environment Policy are here) so if you don’t have a car we can collect you at the local train station and if you are travelling by bus we can also pick you up and drive you to the venue.
 Once introductions are complete we’ll head out to one of the many world class venues around the park and get started.

 After kitting everyone up with safety equipment and introducing some key climbing skills we’ll focus on getting plenty of time on the rock.
 Climbing venues are always selected to ensure there is a range of challenge levels so you won’t be left struggling on climbs that are too difficult or be short of routes to challenge you either.